 Be honest.
 When was the last time you cleaned your makeup brushes?

-If you haven’t cleaned your makeup brushes in a while, you are certainly not alone.
+If you haven’t cleaned your makeup brushes in a while, you're not alone.
 According to one survey by Huffington Post, only 61% of women are cleaning their makeup brushes once a month, 39% of women clean their makeup brushes less than that, and 22% of women don’t clean them at all.

-When you don’t wash and sanitize your brushes, they will become happy breeding grounds for bacteria.
+When you don’t wash and disinfect your brushes, they will become happy breeding grounds for bacteria.
 Staphylococcus, Streptococcus, and E. coli are commonly found on makeup brushes.
-"Most people never clean their beauty tools, but you must because they are getting all the dirt and debris from your face too and they can start harboring bacteria," explains dermatologist Ellen Marmur, MD (featured on the Dr. Oz Show).
+"Most people never clean their beauty tools, but you must because they are getting all the dirt and debris from your face too and they can start harboring bacteria," explains dermatologist Ellen Marmur, MD.

 Dr. Andrew Summerfield, microbiologist and Regulatory Affairs Officer at BioCote said “We observed heavy contamination of the tested makeup brush primarily by the bacteria Staphylococcus aureus.”